 The Champlain Bridge is the cornerstone of the Government of Canada’s New Champlain Bridge Corridor Project, one of the largest infrastructure projects in North America.
 T.Y.
-Lin International is working closely with Signature on the Saint Lawrence, the consortium overseeing bridge design and construction, and project partners to meet the aggressive design-build schedule.
-The New Champlain Bridge is expected to be operational by June 2019.
+Lin International worked closely with Signature on the Saint Lawrence, the consortium that oversaw bridge design and construction, and its project partners to meet the aggressive design-build schedule for the replacement structure.

 - No. 1 in Top 10 Bridges List, 2018